Preventing Employee Theft

-- Employee Partnering with Non-Employee Friend – This scheme can be used many ways, with the employee allowing a bogus return, allowing shoplifting, charging below cost prices to their friends, or could even be used to fake an injury and file a claim!
+- Employee Partnering with Non-Employee Friend – This scheme can be used many ways, with the employee allowing a bogus return, allowing shoplifting, charging below cost prices to their friends, or could even be used to fake an injury and file a subsequent claim.

 - Overbilling Expenses – employee submits double bills, fake bills, or even changes bills so funds are re-directed to them when someone else deserves payment.

 - Old Fashioned Theft – employee picks up an item on their way to lunch and just walks out the door.

 While is it unlikely all employee theft can be eliminated entirely, control strategies can minimize the impact to the business.
 Businesses that are selective about who they employ, implement a zero tolerance policy, and that establish rules and procedures to detect employee theft usually have fewer instances of employee theft.

 - Is there a comprehensive pre-employment screening program that has been reviewed by legal counsel and which affords the basis for an in-depth check of the applicant's background?

 - Is every job applicant required to completely fill out and sign an employment application form?